owozsh/blog/src/content/posts/wayland-hidpi-workarounds.md

 | Distro           | Fedora 40          |

 ### Electron

-If you're using Wayland and have tried setting the experimental fractional scaling up, you probably noticed by this point that XWayland applications look blurry and weird.

 Specially for electron apps, we can set an environment variable that will tell our application to run under Wayland when possible.